top of page

 If a development permit is involved, you may also need:

-• A site plan showing property lines and distances to elements like window wells, landings, cantilevers, AC equipment
+• A site plan showing property lines and distances to elements like window wells, landings, cantilevers, and AC equipment

 • Elevations for the sides that are changing